opencodeiiita/GoGit/CONTRIBUTORS/BHU/Second_year/saisumanthkumar/info.md

 **Ans-2** yes we can do a hard reset and get the commits back.
 As Git stores all the history of every event permanently.
 The event related to the HEAD are stored as references in `.git/refs folder`.
 We can view the reference logs using : `git reflog`
 This will show all the changes that occured.
 Now we can copy the commit hash of the commits we want and the can use cherry-pick to get the changes back.

+### Ques - 3 Explain in detail the three-stage architecture of Git.

+**Ans-3** Git is three-stage architecture those are
+- Working directory
+- staging area and
+- Git Repository
+Working directory is the file explorer’s folder where the files are stored, Staging area is a area where those files are present which we want to send to commit, After commit is fired, files which are in staging area will move to Git Repository.